-Often released as a fall seasonal, pumpkin ales are quite varied.
+Often released as a fall seasonal, Pumpkin Ales are quite varied.
 Some brewers opt to add hand-cut pumpkins and drop them in the mash, while others use puree or pumpkin flavoring.
-These beers also tend to be spiced with pumpkin pie spices, like ground ginger, nutmeg, cloves, cinnamon, and allspice.
-Pumpkin ales are typically mild, with little to no bitterness, a malty backbone, with some spice often taking the lead.
-Many will contain a starchy, slightly thick mouthfeel too.
-In our opinion, the best versions use real pumpkin, while roasting the pumpkin can also add tremendous depth of character for even better results.
+These beers also tend to be spiced with pumpkin pie spices, like: ground ginger, nutmeg, cloves, cinnamon, and allspice.
+Pumpkin Ales are typically mild, with little to no bitterness, a malty backbone, with some spice often taking the lead.
+Many will contain a starchy, slightly thick, mouthfeel as well.
+In our opinion, best versions use real pumpkin, while roasting the pumpkin can also add tremendous depth of character for even better results.

 Thick bright white foam on top of a pumpkin orange body.
 Aromas of vanilla, ginger, cinnamon, and clove.
 Rich flavors of pumpkin pie with a touch of caramel.
 Finishes with a soft, creamy, and fluffy mouthfeel.

 Fall vegetables: squash, yams, kale, swiss chard, chestnusts.
 Fatty meats: duck, pork, stewed meat.
 Sweet bread, pumpkin pie, and carrot cake.